 We completed the Bus Lane at Te Matapihi, in March 2022.
-The Town Square, including local art work, will be completed in April 2022.
+The Town Square, including local art work, will be completed in mid 2022.
+The community have requested Council investigate the construction of changing rooms at Te Matapihi.
+As Council has not yet determined a cost-effective solution that meets community expectations, no project costs can be outlined.